dfeich/dcache-shellutils/README.md

           cat cmspools.lst | dc_get_pool_movers.sh
           dc_get_pool_list.sh | dc_get_pool_movers.sh

+## List of available commands

+    dc_generic_cellcommand.sh
+    dc_get_active_transfers.sh
+    dc_get_cacheinfo_from_IDlist.sh
+    dc_get_CopyManager_errors.sh
+    dc_get_ID_from_pnfsnamelist.sh
+    dc_get_pending_requests.sh
+    dc_get_pinboard.sh
+    dc_get_pnfsname_from_IDlist.sh
+    dc_get_pool_list.sh
+    dc_get_pool_movers.sh
+    dc_get_rep_ls-errors.sh
+    dc_get_rep_ls.sh
+    dc_get_routes.sh
+    dc_get_storageinfo_from_IDlist.sh
+    dc_get_usermapping.sh
+    dc_kill_pool_movers.sh
+    dc_listFilesinSpace.sh
+    dc_pnfs_replica_checker.sh
+    dc_poolconsistency_checker.sh
+    dc_ppcopy_files.sh
+    dc_replicate_IDlist.sh
+    dc_rep_rm_list.sh
+    dc_rep_set_precious.sh
+    dc_set_max_movers.sh
+    dc_set_pools_disabled.sh
+    dc_set_pools_readonly.sh
+    dc_set_precious.sh

 # Installation and Configuration

+You must obtain passwordless SSH access to your dCache's admin shell.
 First of all, you should deposit your public SSH key in the appropriate `/opt/d-cache/config/authorized_keys` (dcache versions
 < 2) or `/etc/dcache/admin/authorized_keys2` (dcache versions > 2)
-file on the node running the admin shell service. **IMPORTANT**: The `name tag` (last field of the key line) must be changed to `admin` (seems no longer required in the latest versions)!
+file on the node running the admin shell service. **IMPORTANT**: The `name tag` (last field of the key line) must be changed to `admin` (though this seems no longer required in the newer dcache versions)!
 This will allow you to connect without having to type a password every time.

-Define the following three environment variables
+Define the following three environment variables in your shell
+environment:

 -   `DCACHEADMINHOST`: hostname of admin interface
 -   `DCACHEADMINPORT`: port number of admin interface
--   `DCACHE_SHELLUTILS`: directory to which you checked out the shellutils (needed, so the scripts can find the `dc_utils_lib.sh` library)
+-   `DCACHE_SHELLUTILS`: directory to which you installed the shellutils (needed, so the scripts can find the `dc_utils_lib.sh` library which they need to source)

 In addition you may also want to define

 -   `DCACHEADMIN_KEY`: location of an ssh keyfile for accessing the dcache admin shell (if not found in the default location)
 -   `DCACHE_VERSION`: dcache version (e.g. `2.2`).
-Newer versions of dcache allow SSH v2 access.
+Newer versions of
+    dcache allow SSH v2 access.

+# Some implementation details

+The dCache shellutils work by just piping commands via ssh to the dcache admin shell and then parsing the output.
+All use the same basic bash library `dc_utils_lib.sh` to execute commands on the admin shell and retrieve output, so it is very easy to add new commands.

+On the other hand the shell has its limits as a programming environment for dealing with complex parsing (these limits are however often much less constraining than what one usually expects).
+Also, the performance is naturally limited, even though the going through the admin shell tends to be the biggest bottleneck.

+I have used these tools for several years, but since some of my command naming decisions seemed unlucky for me, I never published the tools.
+Now I decided to move the sources to github, and maybe some other people still may be interested to use them or adapt them to their own style.

 # Examples